 Fresh or cryopreserved tumor tissue is ideal for the high-resolution THERASIGHT® Ultraview Profiler assay technology.
 Fresh tumor cells from fresh pleural effusions or ascitic fluid are also suitable.
 Fortunately, formalin-fixed paraffin-embedded (FFPE) tissue is in general appropriate, too.
 Minuscule tissue samples (for instance, a few of slices skin from a punch biopsy or tissue collected in fine-needle aspiration biopsies) suffice.
 Detailed information can be found in our Specimen Collection and Transport Kits.

 Duration of Testing

 Turnaround time for our 500-gene panel is 10 working days.
 In Germany, the lead time for transporting cryopreserved tissue or tissue from pleural effusions and ascitic fluid is 24 hours before a planned procedure.
 We will contact the respective pathological institute to arrange for the FFPE tissue blocks.
-A single call will do, just ring us at 0211 4477 4388 (landline) or 0171 784 989 4 (cell).
+A single call will do, just ring us at 0211 4477 4388 (landline).
 We will take care of the entire logistic process for you.